omegaml/omegaml/docs/source/index.rst

 MLOps for humans
 ================

-omega|ml is the innovative Python-native MLOps platform that provides a scalable development and runtime environment for your Data Products.
+omega-ml is the innovative Python-native MLOps platform that provides a scalable development and runtime environment for your Data Products.
 Works from laptop to cloud.